Pi-Squared-Inc/vsl-sdk/docs/api/rpc.md

 Returns the account's current nonce

-- Input: the account address
+- Input: the (Ethereum-style) address of the account to query.

 Will fail if: